I Still remember , a few

 with reason on the article as been in Non Cordon Noirian View.

-never believed possible, business cut in
+never believed possible,

 Hong Kong's hotel industry make many hotels look like ghost